ciroque/the-dagwood/docs/demo/src/03-diamond-analysis.md

 # Diamond Analysis: Parallel Execution

-Our third demonstration showcases the classic diamond dependency pattern, where multiple processors run in parallel and their results converge.
+The third demonstration showcases the classic diamond dependency pattern, where multiple processors run in parallel and their results converge.
 This is where DAG execution becomes truly powerful!

 ## What You'll Learn